-due to the current situation, the International Office and therefore also the Internship Advisory Service is CLOSED for personal interviews until further notice.
-We are happy to answer inquiries via email (auslanduni-trierde) and phone (0651-201-3398).
+due to the current situation, the International Office and thus also the Internship Advisory Service cannot conduct any personal on-site meetings until further notice.
+We are happy to answer enquiries by email (firstname.lastname@example.org) and telephone (0651-201-3398).

 The International Office at Trier University provides advice on funding for internships abroad.

 Further information on teacher trainings abroad can be found under the category Teaching Abroad.

 - in the brochure Wege ins Auslandspraktikum (German version only)

 - on the DAAD homepage www.daad.de/ausland/praktikum/de (German version only)

 - on the Erasmus Student Network (ESN) webpage https://erasmusintern.org

 - via the quality catalogue QualitätsCheck Auslandspraktikum which can assist you in choosing a suitable internship (German version only)

 - in the brochure Wegweiser Auslandspraktikum für Studierende issued by the University of Bremen containing helpful guidance (German version only)

 Where can I find internships offered (i.e. interships not offered directly within the funding programme):